 Familiar Strangers by Sena Moon

-This opening chapter of Sena Moon’s, Familiar Strangers is the second-place winner of the 2021 CRAFT First Chapters Contest, judged by Masie Cochran.
+This opening excerpt of Sena Moon’s Familiar Strangers is the second-place winner of the 2021 CRAFT First Chapters Contest, guest judged by Masie Cochran of Tin House.

 Familiar Strangers follows the life of Jang Mi-in from her birth alongside her twin brother, marked by her Grandpa Choi with the Golden String.
 Named Mi-in—beauty-person (美人)—she has struggled against the weight and implications of a name she feels she hasn’t, and can’t, live up to.
 These first chapters chart her course, jumping to adulthood, where she tutors and takes care of a now-ailing Grandpa Choi.
 The author has a wonderful eye for the smallest details that build the lives of the main players, and I won’t spoil anything here, but the turn at the end of the second chapter gave me chills and sets up a premise full of intrigue and mystery. —Masie Cochran